LiDAR Tree Canopy

 We use an advanced drone surveying process that converts the point cloud to necessary outputs such as digital elevation models (DEM), digital terrain models (DTM), and orthomosaics.
 We use RTK-enabled drone surveying equipment, GNSS-surveyed ground points, and advanced processing workflows to provide survey-grade accuracy.

-Our drone surveying data can be integrated with industry-standard CAD and GIS platforms such as AutoCAD, Civil 3D, and Global Mapper for detailed topographical analysis.
+Our drone surveying data integrates with industry-standard CAD and GIS platforms such as AutoCAD, Civil 3D, and Global Mapper for detailed topographical analysis.
 We build TIN surfaces in these applications to create accurate contours within a defined interval (2m, 1m, or 0.5m).

-This is what professional drone surveying applications provide:
+This is what professional drone surveying data provides:

 • Creating a customised point grid